Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Three Pirates, LLC dba Point Blank Distributing at its Bend, Eugene, Portland facility, reporting 177 affected workers.
+Topping the list was Three Pirates, LLC DBA Point Blank Distributing at its Bend facility, reporting 177 affected workers.
 Three Pirates, LLC dba Point Blank Dist followed with 112 workers.

 Trend & Outlook

-The numbers illustrate a mixed picture for Oregon's labor market, with activity diverging between monthly and annual comparisons.
-The Finance & Insurance sector warrants close attention heading into the next period.
+These figures highlight a mixed picture for Oregon's labor market, with activity diverging between monthly and annual comparisons.
+The Wholesale Trade sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Oregon.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oregon WARN notices, browse layoffs by state, or download the full dataset.